Wild Poses: Notes

 Wild Poses was the last Our Gang short directed by Robert McGowan until 1936's Divot Diggers.
 The entire film employs background music again, now a mix of Leroy Shield recordings and other studio recordings.
 The film was done with a feel of a sitcom and focuses again around Spanky.
-The depleted gang, now only three children (Georgie Billings plays a kid Darby who is with his mom and not part of the gang) basically is in the background throughout the episode, though unlike Bedtime Worries, they do not appear to be homeless.
+The rest of gang, now only three children (Georgie Billings plays a kid Darby who is with his mom and not part of the gang) basically is in the background throughout the episode, though unlike Bedtime Worries, they do not appear to be homeless.